-Axtel's new generation services are provided using world-class Data Centers built in accordance with international standards including the TIA-942 standard.
+Axtel's new generation services are provided using world-class Data Centers built in accordance with international standards.
 Axtel currently owns six Data Centers.

 In general, the ability to access advanced technologies directly increases the cost of the solutions.
 The capacity of our local hybrid access allows the Company to: